What can you do with a history degree? Many things.

 3. Extracurricular activity

 The St. FX history department is a vibrant and stimulating place to study.
 The department’s “Contextualizing…” series, for example, features fascinating discussions of the historical contexts of current events.
-[The Killick], a journal featuring the work of St. FX undergrads, showcases high-quality student papers and gives students the chance to learn the ins and outs of academic publishing.
-Read about these opportunities and more in News & Events.
+Read more in our News & Events section.

 For more information on programs and options, please visit the Programs page.